Relevance Gating

 User Controls

-Per-Query Override
+Per-Query Adaptation

 Why Invariants Get Priority